-However, proceedings of any general or chapter meeting lacking the required quorum are only voidable and may be ratified in a subsequent general or chapter meeting as the case may be where there is a quorum.
+However, proceedings of any general or chapter meeting lacking the required quorum are only voidable and may be ratified in a subsequent general or chapter meeting, as the case may be, where there is a quorum.

 Section 9.
 Voting.
-Each member entitled to vote shall in every meeting of the members, vote in person and except in cases in which it is by law, chapter or these By-Laws is otherwise provided, a majority of the valid votes by the members present and entitled to vote shall be sufficient for the adoption of any resolution or action.
-Voting by proxy shall not be allowed.
+Each member entitled to vote shall in every meeting of the members, vote in person and except in cases in which it is by law, chapter or these By-Laws is otherwise provided, a majority of the valid votes by the members, present and entitled to vote shall be sufficient for the adoption of any resolution or action.

-(b) Roll Call;
+- Roll Call;

-(c) Reading of any approved minutes of the previous members’ meeting, whether regular or special;
+- Reading of any approved minutes of the previous members’ meeting, whether regular or special;

-(d) Report of the President or the Chapter President as the case may be, or of any committee;
+- Report of the Chairman of the Board or the Chapter Commander as the case may be, or of any committee;

-(e) New business;
+- New business;

 Section 3-A. Organizational Meeting.
-The incumbent Chairman of the Board of Governors shall immediately convene the new Board, for the purpose of electing the new officers of the Corporation and designating/confirming the Chairman and members of the various standing and Ad Hoc committees, in accordance with the terms of these by-laws.
+The incumbent Chairman of the Board of Governors shall immediately convene the new Board, for the purpose of electing the new officers of the Corporation and designating/confirming the Chairman and members of the various standing and Ad Hoc committees, in accordance with the terms of these By-Laws.
 The new Board, may thereafter, adjourn from day to day until it is able to elect the new set of Officers and designate/confirm the new Chairman and members of the various standing and Ad Hoc committees.
 This must, however, be done not later than thirty (30) days from the date they are first convened by the incumbent Chairman of the Board of Governors.
 Until such time, the incumbent Chairman of the Board shall preside over all such meetings of the Board.

 Section 5.
 Resignation.
 Resignation of Governors shall be in writing and shall be effective upon acceptance thereof by the Board.